ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to generate TSP ID, the system generates it as per default TSP ID generation logic

-TSP ID should be generated as per the defined logic mentioned below
+1. TSP ID should be generated as per the defined logic mentioned below
-1. TSP ID should only be numeric
+   * TSP ID should only be numeric
-1. TSP ID generated should be of length of 4 digits
+   * TSP ID generated should be of length of 4 digits
-1. Each new TSP ID should be incremented by 1 for each new request
+   * Each new TSP ID should be incremented by 1 for each new request
-1. TSP ID generation should start from 1000
+   * TSP ID generation should start from 1000
-1. The number should not contain the restricted numbers defined by the ADMIN
+   * The number should not contain the restricted numbers defined by the ADMIN

-Responds with the TSP ID to the source
+2. Responds with the TSP ID to the source

-Raise an alert in case of listed exceptions and triggers the following messages as listed below
+1. Raises an alert in case of listed exceptions and triggers the following messages as listed below
 ### <p align="left"> **1.
 Type: Success – Info Message**

 |**Scenario**|**Message**|**Message Code**|